oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

   * Temperature: 0

 ```
-Which Java environment should be used to run this example?
+Q: Which Java environment should be used to run this example?

-The example should be run in a Java environment that includes a servlet and JSP container, specifically using Apache Tomcat as the web server for deploying the JSP pages.
+A: The example should be run in a Java environment that includes a servlet and JSP container, specifically using Apache Tomcat as the web server for deploying the JSP pages.
 Additionally, it requires the appropriate JDBC drivers, which can be downloaded from Maven Central.
 Make sure to set the PATH environment variable for the JDK as well.
 ```

   * LLM: gpt-4o-mini